DevopsProjects05/Devops-CICD-End-to-End/README.md

 **This project showcases a comprehensive CI/CD pipeline designed to automate the deployment of a Node.js application.
 It integrates modern DevOps tools such as Jenkins, Docker, Terraform, SonarQube, Prometheus, Grafana, and Slack to ensure scalability, monitoring, and maintainability for real-world applications.**

 To provide a deeper understanding of the deployment workflow, this project demonstrates both **manual and automated** approaches.
 Initially, the deployment was performed manually to verify and ensure that all components were configured correctly and working as expected.
-Once validated, the process was automated using a Jenkinsfile, enabling faster, repeatable, and more reliable deployments.
+Once validated, the process was automated using a Jenkinsfile, enabling faster, repeatable, and more reliable deployments...

 ---